rtulke/vaultdb/README.md

 ## Brute-force testing helpers
 For demonstrations only—do not use these for unauthorized access.

-- Wordlist-based: `python3 scripts/bruteforce.py --db ~/.vault.db --wordlist /path/to/wordlist.txt`
+- Wordlist-based: `python3 scripts/bruteforce.py wordlist --db ~/.vault.db --wordlist /path/to/wordlist.txt`
   - Tries each line in the wordlist as the master password until the CSV header decrypts.
-- Exhaustive generator: `python3 scripts/bruteforce_exhaustive.py --db ~/.vault.db --min-len 4 --max-len 6 --charset alnum-special --special \"%$#-+.\" --workers 4`
+- Exhaustive generator: `python3 scripts/bruteforce.py exhaustive --db ~/.vault.db --min-len 4 --max-len 6 --charset alnum-special --special \"%$#-+.\" --workers 4`
   - Generates all combinations in the length range using charset presets:
     - `digits`, `letters`, `alnum`, `special`, `digits-special`, `letters-special`, `alnum-special`
   - `--special` overrides the special-character set for presets that include specials.